Looking for a simple way to create a WordPress Mega Menu using Gutenberg?

 Mega menus are the big expandable menus generally displayed in a tabular format and contain navigation links to your website pages and posts.

-Seeing the functionality of mega menus, many big brands like Nike, Starbucks, and popular eCommerce stores like Amazon and Etsy are using mega menus on their websites.
+Seeing the functionality of mega menus, many big brands like Nike and Starbucks and popular eCommerce stores like Amazon and Etsy are using mega menus on their websites.

 Moreover, mega menus are also a popular choice because: